John Christie Holland: Legacy

 Even before his ordination, Holland had long been active at St. Paul's African Methodist Episcopal Church, supervising the Sunday school, teaching, singing in the choir, and acting as a substitute pastor.
 By the time the church reformed as the non-denominational Stewart Memorial Church in 1937, Holland was its minister.
 He retired eleven years later in order to dedicate all his time to humanitarian causes and the betterment of Hamilton.

 Holland was remembered by church members as an exceptionally kind, gentle, and caring man who endeavored to provide support and guidance to anyone who sought it.
 He was also known for reaching out to those outside the church who were struggling with poverty and racial discrimination.
 Ray Lewis described him as behaving as though he had a responsibility toward every person in the city of Hamilton.

 Holland could be persuasive when necessary, at one point single-handedly convincing Stelco and other local steel mills to change their policy of not hiring blacks.
 He also approached Hamilton's mayor and business community about raising funds for Stewart Memorial, and secured a long-term source of income for the church by establishing a monthly Visitor's Night.

 In 1954, Holland was named Hamilton's first Citizen of the Year.
 He died three months after receiving the award.

 Holland was posthumously inducted into Hamilton's Gallery of Distinction in 2003.

-Journalist and actress Nerene Virgin is Holland's great-niece.
+Journalist and actress Nerene Virgin was Holland's great-niece.